 myCNF Price Matching

 Please note that the seniors discount does not currently apply online.

 Our standards for ingredients far exceed simply being legal and allowed for sale in Canada.
 Community Natural Foods regularly reviews studies and ratings by several different worldwide agencies and governments to ensure absolute safety.
 We are currently working with a 3rd party research firm to make ingredient decisions, from a health, ethical and environmental standpoint, easier for our customers.
-Look for the roll out of the updated myCNF Verified program in the fall of 2017.

 At Community Natural Foods we believe in the wisdom of Mother Nature to heal.
 And out of deep respect for Her, we desire to operate with environmental sustainability prioritized.
 From waste reduction and energy efficient equipment to being the first to stop using plastic bags, we’re constantly looking at how to best protect our planet.
 Our current sustainability initiatives include:

 Food Waste Diversion- We’re constantly monitoring our purchasing to minimize waste.
 We heavily discount prior to expiration date, re-purpose in our cafes, donate to Community Kitchen, our compost is picked up by HOP composters which convert our compost in to a sell-able garden product which we sell, we also give compost & other outdated suitable products to Alice sanctuary, Machula & a favourite farmer named Grace.